tanhakabir/WW84-Python-Lessons/site/secret_message/quiz.md

 <img width="576" alt="screenshot" src="https://user-images.githubusercontent.com/12758612/86677410-6baef980-bfb0-11ea-95e1-4c766bb569f8.png">

 ## Where will this journey take you?
-Diana’s note continues…
+The note continues…

 The Python can simulate certain parts of the future under the right circumstances.
 Follow these instructions and see if you can discover the hidden location and meeting time, knowing the truth behind the cryptic note.